wellcomecollection/docs/GLOSSARY.md

 **DLCS** - [Our image/IIIF server](https://dlcs.info/), run by Digirati, which provides both the actual asset delivery and the IIIF image APIs.

+**Ebsco** - [A provider of library metadata services](https://www.ebsco.com/), named for Mr Elton B. Stephens.
+They provide e-journal metadata to the catalogue pipeline.

 **Encore** - [The "frontend" for Sierra](https://www.iii.com/products/encore/), which was historically used on wellcomelibrary.org.
 This provided search and other user-facing interfaces; much of our work has been to replace it.

 **Goobi** - [Software for digitisation projects](https://www.intranda.com/en/digiverso/goobi/goobi-overview/).
 The digital production team use Goobi for packaging (+ metadata) digitised content.